dunglas/mercure/spec/mercure.md

 *   `{matchType}`: the topic matcher type used for this subscription
 *   `{match}`: the topic matcher used for this subscription
-*   `{subscriber}`: an unique identifier for the subscriber
+*   `{subscriber}`: a unique identifier for the subscriber

-Note: Because strings containing reserved characters (e.g. URIs, URL Patterns and URI Templates) can be used for the `{match}` and `{subscriber}` variables, per [@!RFC6570], the values of all variables **MUST** be percent encoded during the expansion process.
+Note: Because strings containing reserved characters (e.g. URIs, URL Patterns, and URI Templates) can be used for the `{match}` and `{subscriber}` variables, per [@!RFC6570], the values of all variables **MUST** be percent-encoded during the expansion process.

 If a subscriber has several subscriptions, it **SHOULD** be identified by a `{subscriber}` variable having the same value.